ctrlc03/ctrlc03.github.io/README.md

 We can see another example on `Crytic`'s [repo](https://github.com/crytic/building-secure-contracts/tree/master/not-so-smart-contracts/cairo/dangerous_public_imports_in_libraries).

+> Note: Since [Cairo v0.10.0](https://github.com/starkware-libs/cairo-lang/releases/tag/v0.10.0), this issue has been fixed and only directly imported files with the @external and @view decorator get imported.
+All contracts compiled and deployed with previous versions are of course still vulnerable.

 ## View Functions that modify the state

 While Solidity developers might be used to the pattern that `view` functions do not modify state, this is not enforced in StarkNet **yet**.
 Therefore, leaving some functionality in a `view` function that modifies state, might be very dangerous.